-Now, this shouldn’t be one of those situations where your power supply is getting hot all of a sudden.
+This shouldn’t be one of those situations where your power supply is suddenly getting hot.

 It can worsen as the PSU ages, but generally, it would have been getting hot from day one.

-Check the requirements of your system, and make sure that you have a power supply matched accordingly.
+Check your system’s requirements and ensure a power supply is matched accordingly.

 I usually like to get a PSU with a bit of extra power above what’s required to ensure that the PSU stays cool and works with less strain.

-It will usually result in a longer-lasting PSU and allow some extra flexibility if you decide to upgrade components later that require more power.
+It will usually result in a longer-lasting PSU and allow some extra flexibility if you upgrade components that require more power later.

 I have written an article all about knowing whether or not you need a new power supply if you’d like more information.

 3. Check the airflow configuration inside your computer case

-In more recent years, manufacturers have intelligently decided that the PSU should draw air in from outside the case directly instead of inside the computer.
+Recently, manufacturers have decided that the PSU should draw air in from outside the case directly instead of inside the computer.

 Older case designs had PSUs draw air in from inside your computer case.
-The internal temperature of the system had to be low enough for the PSU to provide proper cooling for itself.
-Which was a difficult task to accomplish.
+The system’s internal temperature had to be low enough for the PSU to provide proper cooling, which was difficult.

 This design was terrible.
-Using warmer air from inside a PC case wouldn’t result in very efficient cooling.
+Using warmer air inside a PC case wouldn’t result in very efficient cooling.

 The overspill of heat from the PSU could cause even further heat inside the computer case.

-It’s especially important if your PSU does use the internal air of your computer to cool, that you have adequate cooling inside your case.
+It’s especially important if your PSU uses your computer’s internal air to cool that you have adequate cooling inside your case.

-You will have to ensure plenty of air is taken in and moved out consistently.
+You must ensure plenty of air is taken in and moved out consistently.

 4. Your power supply has done its time

-An aging power supply is another reason for PSU overheating.
-As the PSU ages, it becomes less efficient and generates more heat from its internal components.
+An aging power supply is another reason for a PSU that overheats.
+As it ages, it becomes less efficient and generates more heat from its internal components.